How to Transfer Money From a Credit Card to a Bank Account

 Submit the payment and confirm.
 You can opt to send a receipt to yourself from yourself, but I don't think it's needed.

 Wait for your money to arrive.

-With your Square account, you will only be charged a one-time fee of 2.75% the purchase.
-You will avoid paying an increased interest rate, unlike a cash advance, and you will still have your grace period to pay the credit off before it gains any interest.
+Using this Square hack will most likely be financially better for you than other options.
+With your Square account, you will only be charged a one-time fee of 2.75% for the purchase.
+Unlike with a cash advance, you will avoid paying an increased interest rate, and you will still have your grace period to pay the credit off before it gains any interest.

-Tip: Only use this if you have to.
-Do the math and see if it is financially better to use this money hack than by other means.
-It will most likely be a better option.
+Tip: Only use this money hack if you have to.
+Do the math and see if it is financially better for you than other choices you have.

 How to Calculate How Much Money to Charge Yourself

 As mentioned, Square is going to charge 2.75% out of the total sent from the payee (which is you in this case).
 You will need to adjust the amount you send to account for the 2.75% that will be taken out.
 So if I needed $40 I would take 40 and divide it by .9725 to find the amount I need to charge myself.